mantidproject/documents/Design/InstrumentViewer/Saving_Bin_Masks_From_Instrument_View.md

 Pro:

-* Is consistent with the workflow of detector masks
+* Is consistent with the workflow of detector masks (at least for saving in the *Instrument View*)

 Con:

 * Need to extend workspaces (memory overhead?)
-* would have two ways of dealing with bin masks, the old set-to-zero way and the new additinal bin masking information
+* would have two ways of dealing with bin masks, the old set-to-zero way and the new additinal bin-mask-information way
 * more time required to implement